integration code

 3. Easy-To-Use – Adding content and updating your site can be very easy via WordPress’ nice back-end.

-Often times your company may need a website or software that performs a unique task.
-And although occasionally there is existing software that will do the job and other times you will find software that is close to what you need but falls short of expectations.
+Oftentimes, your company may need a website or software that performs a unique task.
+A responsive website design ensures those custom features function consistently across devices, screen sizes, and browsers without introducing usability or performance issues.
+And although occasionally there is existing software that will do the jo,b and other times you will find software that is close to what you need but falls short of expectations.

 Developing a Custom CMS (Content Management System) for Your Website

-Modifying existing software is similar to a new addition to your home.
+Modifying existing software is similar to adding a new addition to your home.

-At Atilus we typically implement a stair-step approach to custom software.
+At Atilus, we typically implement a stair-step approach to custom software.
 Based on individual clients’ needs and goals, we’ll typically start with some kind of existing solution, modifying that to accommodate their specific needs.
-We do this to speed up development time, provide the best support and security possible, and to keep costs lower.
-However, as you modify and extend software, more and more problems, issues, etc. can arise and eventually a completely custom CMS or system is ideal.
+We do this to speed up development time, provide the best support and security possible, and keep costs lower.
+However, as you modify and extend software, more and more problems, issues, etc. can arise, and eventually a completely custom CMS or system is ideal.

 Is your website code of high-quality?
 Is your website secure or safe?

-Programming, similar to many sub-sections of the construction industry is a trade.
-Like any trade the end quality will only be as good as the skill of the craftsman.
-Security holes, like a leaky roof, can be repaired but it is better to stop the problem before it starts by having an experienced professional perform the work.
+Ongoing hosting and maintenance play a critical role in safeguarding site stability, managing updates, monitoring vulnerabilities, and preventing security risks before they impact business operations.
+Programming, similar to many sub-sections of the construction industry, is a trade.
+Like any trade, the end quality will only be as good as the skill of the craftsman.
+Security holes, like a leaky roof, can be repaired, but it is better to stop the problem before it starts by having an experienced professional perform the work.

-Is your companies private information worth a free cms?
+Is your company’s private information worth a free cms?

 More specific software poses other issues when trying to find an existing solution.
-For example, the more specific your software needs, the less available solutions will be out there.
-At this point you are at the mercy of the software provider, if you can find one to meet your needs.
+For example, the more specific your software needs, the fewer available solutions will be out there.
+At this point, you are at the mercy of the software provider, if you can find one to meet your needs.
 Many tools do not offer quality support or support at all.
+Dedicated technical support ensures issues are addressed promptly, updates are handled responsibly, and long-term reliability is maintained as business requirements evolve.

 What if you buy the software and then there are features that don’t work?
 Will the company update the software?
-If so will they be around years to come?
-For our clients when we build your software the answer to all of the preceding questions will be yes.
+If so, will they be around for years to come?
+For our clients, when we build your software, the answer to all of the preceding questions will be yes.

-Unfortunately quality work comes from time and experience which is only learned from getting out there and creating software.
-The problem with this is many times the paid and free software that is available were written during this learning stage so it is really best to minimize the amount of external software that is used and either choose a solution that fully meets your companies needs otherwise contract an established reputable software company to build your custom solution for you.
+Unfortunately, quality work comes from time and experience, which can only be learned from getting out there and creating software.
+The problem with this is that many times the paid and free software that is available was written during this learning stage, so it is really best to minimize the amount of external software that is used and either choose a solution that fully meets your company’s needs, or contract an established, reputable software company to build your custom solution for you.

 Balancing the Costs & Trade Offs

-Custom software will always take longer to build, the cost will be higher, but the increased flexibility, ease-of-use, lack of downtime due to security issues and fit for a business can often times pay for itself very quickly.
-Much like a home, building, or remodel, the more you invest up front in expertise, and materials (generally) the higher value the final product.
+Custom software will always take longer to build, the cost will be higher, but the increased flexibility, ease-of-use, lack of downtime due to security issues, and fit for a business can often pay for itself very quickly.
+Much like a home, building, or remodel, the more you invest up front in expertise and materials (generally), the higher value the final product.

 Harry Casimir